wikimedia/eslint-plugin-no-jquery/docs/no-extend.md

 # no-extend

 Disallows the $.extend utility.
-Prefer Object#assign or the spread operator to $.extend.
+Prefer Object.assign or the spread operator to $.extend.

 ## Rule details